-The Gender Pay Gap (GPG), or the difference in earnings between women and men, is the third highest in the European Union in the Czech Republic (20.1%, source Eurostat, 2019).
-Only Estonia and Germany are worse off.
+The Gender Pay Gap (GPG), or the difference in earnings between women and men, is the third highest in the European Union in the Czech Republic (18,9%, source Eurostat, 2019).

 Did you know that you will find the highest pay gaps between university-educated people?
 And that the difference between the earnings of a man and a woman in the same position can be up to CZK 15,000 per month?